Mostar: one family, three armies, a divided city

 “It was destiny,” he said.
 “I survived, at least to tell this story so that such evil never happens to anyone again.”

-Bosnia’s foreign overseers have repeatedly tried to bridge Mostar’s division, quite literally when they rebuilt the arched Old Bridge in its original style at a cost of 10 million euros ($13.28 million).
+Bosnia’s foreign overseers have repeatedly tried to bridge Mostar’s division, quite literally when they rebuilt the arched Old Bridge in its original style at a cost of 10 million euros.

 The new, Old Bridge was opened in 2004, and hailed as a symbol of healing.
 But the divisions persist.